alexa-games/litexa/docs/book/testing.md

   have them.
   * options are `echo`, `dot`, and `show`, with `show` as default
+* `--log-raw-data [logRawData]`: dumps all requests, responses, and DB contents into .test/output.json
 * `--watch/-w`: rerun tests after any file changes in your Litexa project.
 This is handy for the rapid iteration stage of development and testing because you can trap